Thursday AM Forecast: Fall-like weather for the next few days

 Today & Tonight: Today will be absolutely beautiful with high temperatures only expected to climb into the upper 70s.
 Low humidity and a north breeze will make it feel comfortable all afternoon.
 Tonight, with clear skies and light winds lows will drop into the mid 50s.

-Looking Ahead: Through the weekend, temperatures will gradual warm back into the mid 80s.
+Looking Ahead: Through the weekend, temperatures will gradually warm back into the mid 80s.
 Comfortable mornings in the 50s will stick around through the weekend.
 Our next rain chance does not look likely until at least Tuesday and Wednesday of next week.
+CLICK HERE for the 7-Day Forecast.

 The Tropics